jdohertydev/maison_lavaux/README.md

     A clear comment was added to settings.py to document this change.
     Developers are advised to check for potential naming conflicts with custom template filters.

+Filtering Active Products
+Problem:

+Previously, the products view and template displayed all products in the database, including inactive ones.
+This was problematic as inactive products were not supposed to be visible to users.
+Solution:

+The all_products view was updated to filter products based on their is_active status.
+Only products where is_active=True are included in the query.
+This ensures that inactive products are excluded from the product listing and search results.
+Implementation Details:

+    View Changes:
+        The Product.objects.all() query was modified to Product.objects.filter(is_active=True) in the all_products view.
+        This ensures that only active products are annotated, sorted, and passed to the template.

+    Template Logic:
+        The template was not modified significantly, as it already relied on the products context variable passed from the view.
+        The {{ products|length }} tag now reflects the count of active products only.

+Benefits:

+    User Experience: Users no longer see inactive products in listings, searches, or filters.
+    Data Integrity: Aligns the frontend display with business logic, ensuring inactive products are not accessible.
+    Maintainability: The filtering logic is centralized in the view, simplifying future updates or changes.

+Example:

+Before:

+    Users would see all products, including inactive ones, in the product listing and search results.

+After:

+    Only active products (is_active=True) are displayed, ensuring that the product catalog remains up-to-date and accurate.

+Commit Reference:

+    Commit: "Filter products by active status in the all_products view to display only active products and update template logic to reflect the changes."

+This update enhances the integrity and reliability of the product display on the site.